nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 - Thermal detonator looted on the twilek!
 - + Paralise calo with statis
 - Xbox calo have sound effects of cow…
-- Equip Calo nord armor on Canderous ?
+- Calo armor will be great for Carth!

 ## Sand People Slaughter